ncatlab/nlab-content/pages/8/8/0/3/3088/content.md

 ### Comparison {#Comparison}

-The two definitions are *not* equivalent.
+The two definitions are *not* equivalent even when $C$ is a Grothendieck topos; the second is strictly stronger.
 Consider, for instance, a Grothendieck topos $C = Sh(S)$ and an [[internal groupoid]] in $C$, i.e. a sheaf of groupoids on $S$, but which is not a [[stack]].
 Then the [[nerve]] of this internal groupoid will satisfy the Kan conditions in the sense of the first definition (by repeating the usual proof that the nerve of a groupoid is a Kan complex in the internal logic), but it will not be fibrant as a simplicial sheaf (since it is not a stack).

-+--{: .query}
-[[Mike Shulman]]: I'm guessing that the converse is true, though: that every fibrant simplicial sheaf satisfies the Kan conditions in the internal logic.
-But I don't know enough about the model structures on simplicial sheaves to prove that.
+On the other hand, it is true that every fibrant simplicial sheaf satisfies the Kan conditions in the internal logic, by the following argument:

-[[Urs Schreiber]]: yes, should be true.
-I typed the argument in the following:
-=--

 1. The fibrant objects in any local [[model structure on simplicial sheaves]] in particular have the property that they are sheaves with values in Kan complexes.